ionic-team/stencil-site/versioned_docs/version-v4.0/documentation-generation/docs-readme.md

 ## Generating to a Directory

-By default, a readme file will be generated in the same directory as the component is corresponds to.
+By default, a readme file will be generated in the same directory as the component corresponds to.
 This behavior can be changed by setting the `dir` property on the output target configuration.
 Specifying a directory will create the structure `{dir}/{component}/readme.md`.